 The Unnamed Son fled to the Land of Night, called Edam, and there took his last name,

 Nightsun.
-Before the Land of Night he beheld a great gate of stone named Tarmare; upon its opening there came a
+Before the Land of Night he beheld the first great Gate of El, named Tarmare; upon its opening there came a

 terrible wind which spilled out from the Land of Night, transforming those few of the faerie who had also traveled